CodeYourFuture/Module-JS3/code-reading/readme.md

 What will be the output of this code.
 Explain your answer in 50 words or less.

+y is not defined outside the function and the function does not return this value, so the output will be "10" and an error
 ## Question 3

 Take a look at the following code: